 Here are a couple ideas of how it would look to use different colors for the Golden Sunset quilt.

-Other patterns you might like!
+Other patterns and info on them that you might like!